-Natascha Chtena is a PhD student in Education and Information Studies at the University of California, Los Angeles.
+Natascha Chtena is a PhD student in Information Studies at the University of California, Los Angeles.
 You can follow her on Twitter @nataschachtena.

 At the beginning of my second quarter teaching, I had a major cold sore outbreak that could only be tolerated under thick layers of desensitizing, gross-looking ointment.
 Within an hour [...]

 Summer is just around the corner, and I’ve been drawing up a list of all the things I’d like to accomplish before next academic year.
 It’s a [...]